Paul L. Armstrong, AIA

 Paul continued on in a high profile position with the post-merger management team in Chicago, implementing strategic plans for the transition and integration of the Armstrong Brand and the 220 mostly union employees into the Danaher Business System (DBS).
 During this time, Paul also managed the Development of New Products and designed and patented the Scaffold Pry Bar Ratchet (US Patent #5970552).
 With 70 associates reporting to him, most of who were in the union, he became fluent in the tools of Total Quality Management (TQM) and used Kaizen, KanBan (Just In Time Manufacturing) and the ISO 9001 quality control system to increase productivity 35% over a two-year span.

 He continues to use many of these same tools in his day-to-day business endeavors.
-He strives to streamline and improve efficiencies at Edward A. Anderson Company including the peaceful removal of the carpentry union, overall insurance burdens and other costly overhead structures.
-Doing so has reinvigorated his business, his employees and long time customers while remaking the company extremely competitive in the North Shore residential construction market.
+He strives to streamline and improve efficiencies at Edward A. Anderson Company including the peaceful removal of the carpentry union and overall insurance burdens while continually looking to streamline the business.
+Doing so has reinvigorated the business, his employees and long time customers while remaking the company extremely competitive in the North Shore residential construction market.

-While Paul loves his work, he will remind you that his greatest enjoyments in life revolve around his family of three children and his teenage sweetheart Paula, whom he married in 1990.
-Some of his most exciting life experiences occur during time spent together, whether at home or on one of their many travels – be it through Alabama where Paula grew up and went to college (Roll Tide), or to other national and international destinations.
+While Paul loves his work, he will remind you that his greatest enjoyments in life revolve around his family.
+In 1990 he married his sweetheart from High School days; Paula Harrison from Mobile, Alabama.
+Some of his most exciting life experiences occur during time spent together, whether at home or on one of their many travels – be it through Alabama where Paula’s family resides or to other national and international destinations.
 Paul is a member of the American Institute of Architects (AIA) and is active in numerous other local and national organizations.
 Paul and his family live in a home he designed and renovated in Wilmette.
-His children attend school in the same district (New Trier High School) that he graduated from in 1982.
-He and Paula enjoy giving back to their local community as well as Chicagoland through organizations such as Urban Initiatives and Christopher House.
+His three children attended the public schools in the same district (New Trier High School) that he graduated.
+They attended Loyola Academy during High School.
+He and his family enjoy giving back to their local community as well as Chicagoland through various organizations such as Urban Initiatives and Christopher House.

 When he is not traveling or exercising, Paul enjoys any outdoor activity – usually with his children in tow.
-These include, fishing, scuba diving, skiing, boating and camping or just fun in his own back yard.
-In fact, on cold winter weekends he can be seen cleaning the ice rink and making man-made-snow for sledding activities.
-When it comes down to it, Paul's philosophy is simple; "Life is short – so play like a kid who enjoys every minute of it!"
+These include coaching, fishing, scuba diving, skiing, boating and camping or just fun in his own backyard.
+In fact, on cold winter weekends he can be found on the backyard rink and making snow for sledding activities.
+When it comes down to it, Paul’s philosophy is simple; “Life is short – so play like someone who enjoys every minute of it!”
 Adhering to this philosophy, he continues to enjoy a lifetime of creating better environments for all to enjoy – both inside and out.